gmantuhac/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 2.
 Remotely Connecting
 ___

 First we need to look up our [account](https://sdacs.ucsd.edu/~icc/index.php) for CSE15L.
-If this is your first time logging into your account, just say yes to the prompt the terminal gives and input your password (Password shoudl look invisible since the system is very secure).
+If this is your first time logging into your account, just say yes to the prompt the terminal gives and input your password (Password should look invisible since the system is very secure).
 Your terminal should look something similar to this:
 ![RemoteConnect](https://cdn.discordapp.com/attachments/938667785679147030/962624424568307782/unknown.png)

 ## Step 3.
 Running Commands